-An important idea is that we need to look for counter-examples to conclude that a statement is not true.
 As a part of this unit, you can try to create opportunities for the students to understand the difference between a true prediction and a mathematical result.
 Also, you can discuss how in the case of establishing the correctness of a mathematical result, giving examples is not enough; while in the case of proving a result wrong, a single counter-example is enough.
+An important idea is that we need to look for counter-examples to conclude that a statement is not true.

-Minimum time Required: Minimum 3 periods of 40 minutes each
+Minimum time required: 3 periods of 40 minutes each

-Type of LU: Classroom
+Type of LU: Classroom Learning Objectives

-Learning Objectives

-(i) Observing and coming up with patterns

-- (ii) Expressing a pattern algebraically

-- (iii) Extending and confirming a pattern

-- (iv) Visualizing and proving that pattern is true or false

-(v) Understanding the difference between proof and verification, difference between theorem and conjecture.

-(vi) Exploring relationships between statements
+- (i) Observing and coming up with number patterns - (ii) Expressing a number pattern algebraically - (iii) Extending and confirming a number pattern - (iv) Visualizing and proving that the number pattern is true or false - (v) Understanding the difference between verification and proof, the difference between conjecture and theorem. - (vi) Exploring logical relationships between statements

-(For example - does one follow from another, is one a special case of another, is one a generalisation of another etc)
+(For example - does one follow from another, is one a special case of another, is one a generalisation of another, etc)

-Materials Required: Graph paper
+Materials required: Graph paper

-Prerequisite Concepts: Square numbers, Algebraic Identities, Operations on Polynomials Connected LU:
+Prerequisite Concepts: Square numbers, Algebraic Identities, Operations on Polynomials

+Connected LU:

-Euclid's Game (https://vigyanpratibha.in/index.php/euclids-game-teachers-version/) Links to the curriculum
+Euclid's Game (https://vigyanpratibha.in/index.php/euclids-game-teachers-version/)

+Links to the curriculum

-NCERT Class 8 Chapter 6 - Squares and Square Roots
+NCERT Class 8 Chapter 5 - Squares and Square Roots

-Introduction: You must have calculated and studied squares of some whole numbers.
-In this unit we will study squares more carefully and try to find patterns in them.
-We will also go ahead and check if the pattern holds or that it does not.
+Introduction: You must have calculated squares of some whole numbers.
+In this unit, we will study squares more carefully and try to find patterns in them.
+We will also go ahead and check if the pattern always holds or that it does not.

 The following are the squares of numbers from 1 to 20.

 What patterns do you see?